Tree Pruning & Care

 Stump grinding is a tree removal service that can eliminate an unwanted stump after a tree has died, fallen, or needed to be cut.

 To maintain a tidy lawn, neat hedges, and immaculate landscaping, a tree stump isn’t soft on the eyes.
-Stump grinding is an affordable service that can greatly improve the look of your property and increase its value.
+Stump grinding in Ottawa is an affordable service that can greatly improve the look of your property and increase its value.
 If you have a small yard, a tree stump can take up a lot of space above ground and even more below, making it difficult to landscape or garden.
 Removing a stump can make room for a new fresh look or addition of a flower bed, a table and chairs, or a small pond.

 A benefit of stump grinding is how accurate it can be.
 Our various shapes and sizes of grinding machines remove stumps with precision, which decreases damage to surrounding trees, plants or landscaping.